interlock-network/knowledgebase-public/how/solana-program-template.md

 The purpose of the template is to show you how to create a comprehensive Solana smart contract, known in the Solana world as a **_program_**.

 This template **does not rely on any frameworks, such as Anchor**.
-From a engineering durability standpoint this is good, because the documentation for Solana frameworks is ..not the best, and besides, black boxes run more risk for potentially exploitable 'undocumented features'.
+From an engineering durability standpoint this is good, because the documentation for Solana frameworks is ..not the best, and besides, black boxes run more risk for potentially exploitable 'undocumented features'.

-The template contains enough code to present a compiling program that demonstrates the minimum main inner workings of a Solana program, but without getting into specific tasks.
+This template contains enough code to present a compiling program that demonstrates the minimum main inner workings of a Solana program, but without getting into specific tasks.

 The program itself contains references to fictitious accounts provided by the client, so unless those are accounted for, instructionOne will throw an error.